Blog · Approx. 8 minute read

-Buy Now Pay Later for B2B
+Understanding Buy Now Pay Later for B2B (B2B BNPL): Benefits, Differences, and Implementation

 The same can be said of business-to-business (B2B) buy now pay later (BNPL).

-It sounds the same as the solution that has become popular with consumers, but for businesses.
+It sounds like the solution popular with consumers, but for businesses.
 But B2B and B2C are different in many ways.

-So it’s worth asking: Is B2B BNPL just another form of BNPL or is it something unique?
+So, it’s worth asking: Is B2B BNPL just another form of BNPL or is it something unique?

 Buy now pay later (BNPL) is a type of payment plan that allows buyers to pay for purchases in installments over time.
+It is popular in physical stores and in eCommerce.

 In the consumer market, it has exploded in popularity in recent years.
 Research by Finder found that there were 360 million consumers using BNPL in 2022.
 And Juniper estimates that this figure will reach 900 million by 2027.